skyglobal/web-toolkit/RELEASING.md

 # Releasing the Web Toolkit

-Always update the [HISTORY.md](./HISTORY.md) with a summary of changes!!
+Always update the [CHANGELOG.md](./CHANGELOG.md) with a summary of changes!!
+Please use the following format:
+ * Component - [added/changed/removed] short description

 To release a new version with:
   - Code changes